SOPSLab/AmoebotSim/README.md

 ffmpeg -framerate 90 -pattern_type glob -i '*.png' -c:v libx264 -pix_fmt yuv420p -r 30 out.mov
 ```

 Another method is using virtualdub (http://www.virtualdub.org/ ).
 Just open the application, drag the first screenshot in and then select all the other screenshots.
-While holding __CTRL__ drag all the other screenshots also into the application.
+While holding Ctrl (Cmd) drag all the other screenshots also into the application.
 Under __Video__ you select the framerate and adjust the compression settings.
 Afterwards you can export the file via File -> Save as AVI .

 [1] http://qt-project.org/downloads